Category Archives: The Modern Era (1227-1936)

 She was as irritating to the slaveowners as Moses was to Pharoah.
 Harriet used “Go Down, Moses” to let slaves know she was there to pick them up.
 As is true of many of the Negro Spirituals, “Go Down, Moses” had multiple levels of meaning.
 It was about the liberation story from Exodus; it was about hope for liberation, but it was also about the possibility of Tubman herself coming to liberate, and depending on which verses one sang, it contained advice for escape tactics.

-After the end of the Civil War Tubman settled in Washington, D.C. and participated in the emerging national women’s suffrage movement.
+After the end of the Civil War, Tubman settled in Washington, D.C. and participated in the emerging national women’s suffrage movement.
 In 1911, two years before she died, she attended a meeting of the suffrage club in Geneva, New York, where a white woman asked her: “Do you really believe that women should vote?”
 Tubman reportedly replied, “I suffered enough to believe it.”

 Harriet Tubman quotes: